zhululai/auto-model-gen-sr/README.md

 ## License

-All the code and data are released under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+All the code and data are released under the [BSD 3-Clause](https://github.com/zhululai/auto-model-gen-sr/blob/master/LICENSE-CODE) and [CC BY 4.0](https://github.com/zhululai/auto-model-gen-sr/blob/master/LICENSE-DATA) licenses respectively.